The Schoharie Bridge is a circa 2003 steel tied arch crossing that carries NY Route 990V across Schoharie Creek in Gilboa, New York.

-The first Schoharie Bridge at Gilboa was a circa 1921 one-lane truss crossing.
-1 It was built as part of the construction of the Gilboa Dam and Spillway and the Schoharie Reservoir for New York City.
+The first Schoharie Bridge, a one-lane truss, was constructed at Gilboa 1 as part of the erection of the Gilboa Dam and Spillway and the Schoharie Reservoir for New York City.
 2

-Construction of a new Schoharie Bridge began in March 2002 by D. A. Collins Construction and opened to traffic on August 21, 2003.
-1 The $3.9 million bridge, replaced as part of the New York City Department of Environmental Protection’s (DEP) Upstate Bridge Reconstruction Program, was financed by the DEP as it crossed a portion of the Schoharie Reservoir.
-The crossing was dedicated on September 5.
+Construction of the new Schoharie Bridge began in March 2002 by D. A. Collins Construction, opened to traffic on August 21, 2003, and dedicated on September 5.
+1 The $3.9 million bridge, replaced as part of the New York City Department of Environmental Protection’s (DEP) Upstate Bridge Reconstruction Program, was financed by the DEP as it crossed a portion of their reservoir.

-The new Schoharie Bridge was built to be three feet higher than the previous bridge, which had its deck submerged in January 1996 during a major flood.
-1 In addition to being wider, the new crossing was built as a single span with no pier to eliminate scouring and debris build-up that was experienced at the old bridge site.
+The new crossing was built to be three feet higher than the previous bridge, which had its deck submerged in January 1996 during a major flood.
+1 In addition to being physically wider, the new crossing was built as a single span with no pier to eliminate scouring and debris build-up that was experienced at the old bridge site.

 - Status: Active - Automobile

 - Total Length: 225 feet